disablecamera/disablecamera.github.io/faq.md

 `java.lang.IllegalStateException: Trying to set the device owner, but device owner is already set.`

-This error means that either the app is already permanently installed, or that there is already an app permanently installed.
+This error means that some app is already permanently installed (possibly Permanently Disable Camera, possibly some other app).
 An Android device can only have one app permanently installed in this way.

 `java.lang.IllegalStateException: Not allowed to set the device owner because there are already some accounts on the device`